Hero background

 Ideal for

-Anyone interested in sustainable agriculture, rural life and manual work; students, travellers, or people looking to learn basic farming practices hands-on and live an authentic community experience.
+Anyone interested in sustainable agriculture, rural life and hands-on work; students, travellers or anyone wanting to learn basic farming on the ground and have a real community experience.

 Travel destination